A MUST READ FOR WOMEN WHO LOVE BABIES AND FITNESS!

 To both of our surprise we returned from our honeymoon with a little baby growing, who sure enough became our little Max James.
 We worked out that I got pregnant on the first go!

 We didn’t leave everything open to the universe.
 After doing some research I found the best way to prepare for pregnancy and to get the body into optimal health for conception is to start 2 years prior to conceiving.
 I short cut that a little bit and gave myself 1 year, but like I mentioned I was already fit and healthy.

 Steps that I took to make sure I was a well-equipped baby-making machine

-It sounds complicated but this is a simple blood test which can play a big part in firstly getting pregnant and then ensuring you have a healthy child.
+Don’t let the name put you off, this is a simple blood test which can play a big part in both helping conception and ensuring the birth of a healthy child.
 The MTHFR gene is how your body utilizes folic acid and other forms of folate.
-There are several variants to the gene but if you are positive for the C667T gene you MAY have a decreased ability to produce the body’s most active form of folate which is methylfolate.
+There are several variants to the gene, if you are positive for the C667T gene you MAY have a decreased ability to produce the body’s most active form of folate which is methylfolate.
 Methylfolate influences DNA regulation, neurotransmitters, hormone levels and detoxification.
 If you do test positive it’s important that your prenatal vitamin contains an active form of folate and not just folic acid.
 For those having difficulty conceiving this might be something to look at.

-I did present with metals in my hair test results.
-The Mercury may have been an accumulation from the past when I used to eat copious amounts of canned tuna.
-To detox from Mercury I used essential minerals such as magnesium, manganese and zinc; which are involved in detoxification pathways and also help to boost the immune system and fight free radicals.
+My hair test results came back with reasonably high levels of metals.
+The Mercury may have been an accumulation from previously eating copious amounts of canned tuna.
+I used essential minerals such as magnesium, manganese and zinc; these are involved in detoxification pathways, help to boost the immune system and fight free radicals.
 In my protocol, I also used supplements to increase the synthesis of Glutathione.